Hezbollah to treat Lebanon’s disarmament decision ‘as if it does not exist’

 Lebanese politicians have not ruled out disarming Hezbollah by force, with the Lebanese army to step in to do so if such a decision is made.

-But on Friday, Lebanese President Joseph Aoun warned that disarmament is a sensitive issue due to sectarian divisions within the country, which could have consequences for national peace.
+But on Friday, Lebanese President Joseph Aoun warned that disarmament is a sensitive issue due to sectarian divisions within the country, and this could have consequences for national peace.

 Tuesday’s session at Lebanon’s presidential palace was the first time the cabinet addressed Hezbollah’s weapons.

-Hezbollah emerged weakened from war with Israel last year that saw most of the group’s senior leaders assassinated by Israel, including its longtime leader Hassan Nasrallah, killed thousands of its fighters and Lebanese civilians, and left tens of thousands from the Shia and other communities displaced from their destroyed homes.
+Hezbollah emerged weakened from war with Israel last year that saw most of the group’s senior leaders assassinated by Israel, including its longtime leader Hassan Nasrallah.
+The conflict killed thousands of its fighters and Lebanese civilians, and left tens of thousands from the Shia and other communities displaced from their destroyed homes.

 Hezbollah leader Naim Qassem reiterated on Tuesday as the cabinet met that the group will not lay down its weapons under Israeli fire, instead stating that the strategy should not be a timeline to disarm, and that resistance to Israel must be discussed in national consensus.

-In a televised speech from a secure location on, Qassem said, “The resistance is fine, strong and ready to fight for Lebanon’s sovereignty and independence … Hezbollah made heavy sacrifices to defend Lebanon against the Israeli aggression.”
+In a televised speech from a secure location, Qassem said, “The resistance is fine, strong and ready to fight for Lebanon’s sovereignty and independence … Hezbollah made heavy sacrifices to defend Lebanon against the Israeli aggression.”